 - White Stuff

-Quitting morphine can be difficult to do without preparation, precise guidance and help.
+Quitting morphine can be difficult to do without preparation, precise guidance, and help.
 Done on one’s own, the withdrawals can be severe and may be too difficult to bear, resulting in relapse.
-It is recommended that morphine be gradually reduced to mitigate the severity of withdrawals, and an inpatient program designed to provide adequate support and comfort through the process may be the best choice for a successful cessation.
+It is recommended that morphine be gradually reduced to mitigate the severity of withdrawals, and an inpatient program designed to provide adequate support and comfort through the process may be the best choice for successful cessation.

 Specific factors will determine how intense morphine withdrawals may be, such as dosage, length of time on the drug, how often it has been used, and also the person’s general health, certain genetic factors, and metabolism rates.